Nonindustrial Disability Insurance

 A disability is an illness or injury that prevents you from performing your regular work.
 The illness or injury can be physical or mental and can include elective surgery, pregnancy, childbirth, or other related medical conditions.

-For Family Care Leave: Nonindustrial Disability Insurance - Family Care Leave (NDI-FCL) provides partial wage replacement to eligible state employees who are excluded from bargaining and enrolled in the annual leave program (ALP).
+For Family Care Leave: Nonindustrial Disability Insurance - Family Care Leave (NDI-FCL) provides partial wage replacement to eligible state employees who are enrolled in the Annual Leave Program (ALP) and are excluded from bargaining or are an employee represented by a specific bargaining unit that has NDI-FCL language in their Memorandum of Understanding.

 Who is covered?